NFL Picks (Preseason 2013):

 Besides, the Raiders will do most of their damage on the ground anyway.
 Rashad Jennings has looked good enough that the coaching staff said he'll be a big part of the offense even when Darren McFadden returns from injury.
 The Titans just surrendered 106 yards on the ground to the underwhelming duo of Donald Brown and Trent Richardson, so I'm sure Jennings will do fine.

-TENNESSEE OFFENSE: I mentioned this in my NFL Power Rankings, but I thought it was kind of silly that Ryan Fitzpatrick told the NFL Network sideline reporters that he was excited about the Thursday night game because America hadn't seen him play before.
+, but I thought it was kind of silly that Ryan Fitzpatrick told the NFL Network sideline reporters that he was excited about the Thursday night game because America hadn't seen him play before.
 Yeah, OK.
 Unfortunately, we're all too familiar with Fitzpatrick's noodle arm, though it should be noted that the Harvard man actually put forth a quality performance against Indianapolis.
 He didn't threaten the Colts downfield, naturally, but he was able to exploit their man defense with crossing patterns.

 It helped Fitzpatrick that Chris Johnson ran extremely well for the second time in three weeks.
 The Colts have had issues against the run all year (18th in terms of YPC), but Oakland has been in the top 10 in that category.
 It's surprising, but the Raiders have permitted just one opponent to gain more than 100 yards on the ground (running backs only) since Week 4.
 Thus, Johnson shouldn't be expected to have much success rushing the ball.